 |Plan 65||Introduced on 1 April 2007, Plan 65 allowed NAPS members to build up pension benefits payable at a Normal Retirement Age of 65.
 The standard Contribution rate was 5.25%.
 The standard Build-up rate was 1/75 of pay for every year of Pensionable Service.
 Members had options to increase the Build-up rate to 1/67 or 1/60 by paying extra contributions on top of the basic contribution rate.|

 Introduced on 1 April 2007, Plan 60 allowed NAPS members to build up pension benefits payable at a Normal Retirement Age of 60.
 The standard Contribution rate was 8.50%.
 Members had options to increase the Build-up rate to 1/67 or 1/60 by paying extra contributions on top of the basic contribution rate.

 |Plan 60 plus Option 55||

-Option 55 is closed to new joiners.
-Existing members of Option 55 pay extra pension contributions on top of the standard Plan 60 rates to enable them to build up a pension to age 55 with no actuarial reduction for early payment from age 55.
-In addition, members under State Pension Age who have not selected the 1/83 pension build-up rate pay an additional 3.1% of Band Earnings.
+Option 55 members paid extra pension contributions on top of the standard Plan 60 rates to enable them to build up a pension to age 55 with no actuarial reduction for early payment from age 55.

 A form of protection from the Lifetime Allowance charge.
 Available for members whose pension benefits value exceeded £1.5m at 6 April 2006.
 Members had to register with HMRC by 5 April 2009 for this form of protection to apply.
 Members who registered for Primary Protection are entitled to a personal Lifetime Allowance (PLTA) which is greater than the standard LTA.